rethrayit/scraping/README.md

-Project to assit input books details to Ksiegarnia
+Project to assist input book details to Ksiegarnia